pythonlessons/TensorFlow-object-detection-tutorial/7_part CSGO custom object detection aim bot/README.md

       cv2.circle(image_np,(int(mid_x*width),int(mid_y*height)), 3, (0,0,255), -1)
 ```

-These few line of code were only for one object, we do this for all four objects:
+<br>These few line of code were only for one object, we do this for all four objects:
 ```
 for i,b in enumerate(boxes[0]):
   if classes[0][i] == 2: # ch